banushi-a/form-now/README.md

 ## TODO
 1. sample data
 2. wireframe for each user (at least 2 views)
-3. ER diagram for each view
-5. combined ER diagram
 6. Relation Model (get from datagrip)

 ### ER DIAGRAM